martinlevesque/auto-translate/README.md

 - `SOURCE_LANG` is the source language of the input file.
 If not specified, it will be auto-detected.
 - `TARGET_LANG` is the target language of the output file.
 - `IMPLEMENTATION` is the translation implementation to use, based on the implementions in `implementions/` folder.
 - `FORMAT` is the format of the input and output files.
 If not specified, it will be auto-detected.
+Available formats are based on the implementations in `translating_formats/` folder.

 And so an example usage is as follows: